php-gettext/Gettext/README.md

 [![Quality Score][ico-scrutinizer]][link-scrutinizer]
 [![Total Downloads][ico-downloads]][link-downloads]

+> Note: this is the documentation of the new 5.x version.
+Go to [4.x branch](https://github.com/php-gettext/Gettext/tree/4.x) if you're looking for the old 4.x version

 Created by Oscar Otero <http://oscarotero.com> <oom@oscarotero.com> (MIT License)

 Gettext is a PHP (^7.2) library to import/export/edit gettext from PO, MO, PHP, JS files, etc.